These guides are AI-generated educational summaries — not legal or medical advice.

 Describing symptoms only as they are on the day of the exam rather than describing your worst-day and typical-day experiences

-Why: VA ratings are based on the average and worst manifestations of your condition, not a single snapshot in time.
+VA ratings are based on the average and worst manifestations of your condition, not a single snapshot in time.
 An exam conducted on a low-pain day can result in a drastically undervalued rating.

-Do this instead: Use the 'worst day' framework: 'On my worst days, which occur [X times per week/month], I experience [specific, concrete limitations].
+Instead: Use the 'worst day' framework: 'On my worst days, which occur [X times per week/month], I experience [specific, concrete limitations].
 On a typical day, I experience [baseline symptoms].'
 Bring a symptom diary or written statement documenting your condition over the past 3-6 months.

 Impact: 40% vs. 10-20%